lab1092/blender-manual_ja/manual/rigging/posing/editing.rst

 As previously noted,
-bones' transformations are performed based on the *rest position* of the armature, which is its state as defined in :guilabel:`Edit` mode.
-This means that in rest position, in :guilabel:`Pose` mode, each bone has a scale of **1.0**, and null rotation and position (as you can see it in the :guilabel:`Transform Properties` panel, in the 3D views, :kbd:`N`).
+bones' transformations are performed based on the *rest position* of the armature, which is its state as defined in *Edit* mode.
+This means that in rest position, in *Pose* mode, each bone has a scale of **1.0**, and null rotation and position (as you can see it in the *Transform Properties* panel, in the 3D views, :kbd:`N`).